FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Nuendo.md

 * Single computer
 * Dual computer (recommended)

-### Creating a up to 64 objects Nuendo session
+### Creating an up to 64 objects session in Nuendo

-* First create and empty Nuendo project
+* First create an empty Nuendo project
 * In studio menu/ audio connection:
   * Delete any outputs not required in the audio connection/studio menu
   * Add Bus: 1 x 7.1.4  Atmos Master and 1x 7.1.2 Bed
   (in some cases you won’t need the 7.1.2 as it would get created by the ADM import process if all goes well)
   * Make sure output 1 to 64 remains unpatched (leaving this part of the patch to objects)
   * Patch 7.1.2 bus to 65 to 74 and 75 to 84 for the Atmos master bus

+> **Even if you aren't going to be using the Dolby capabilities of Nuendo and are planning only to render with SPAT Revolution, You need the 7.1.4  Atmos Master bus as this is being used to declared tracks as objects and assign objects IDs **

 ![Audio Connection in Nuendo V11](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/ThirdParty/NuendoADMAudioConnections1.png)